bjdhafssa/MTS-Clustering-and-Averaging/Averaging/README.md

 15. NATOPS
 16. PenDigits
 17. PEMS-SF
-18. Phoneme
-19. RacketSports
+18. RacketSports
-20. SelfRegulationSCP1
+29. SelfRegulationSCP1
-21. SelfRegulationSCP2
+20. SelfRegulationSCP2
-22. StandWalkJump
+21. StandWalkJump
-23. UWaveGestureLibrary
+22. UWaveGestureLibrary

-Enter the number corresponding to the dataset you want to use: 23
+Enter the number corresponding to the dataset you want to use: 22

 Available classes:
 - 1.0